stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/ADC/ADC_DMA/readme.txt

 In order to make the program work, you must do the following :
  - Copy all source files from this example folder to the template folder under Project\STM32F0xx_StdPeriph_Templates
  - Open your preferred toolchain
- - Select STM32F0XX_MD(STM32F0x1xx) workspace
+ - If the used device is STM32F051R8T6 choose STM32F051 project
     - Add the following files to the project source list
+       - Utilities\STM32_EVAL\STM320518_EVAL\stm320518_eval.c
+       - Utilities\STM32_EVAL\STM320518_EVAL\stm320518_eval_lcd.c
+ - If the used device is STM32F072VBT6 choose STM32F072 project
+    - Add the following files to the project source list
-      - Utilities/STM32_EVAL/STM320518_EVAL/stm320518_eval.c
+       - Utilities\STM32_EVAL\STM32072B_EVAL\stm32072b_eval.c
-      - Utilities/STM32_EVAL/STM320518_EVAL/stm320518_eval_lcd.c
+       - Utilities\STM32_EVAL\STM32072B_EVAL\stm32072b_eval_lcd.c
  - Rebuild all files and load your image into target memory
  - Run the example